rasjonell/learning-elm/README.md

 elm reactor
 ```

-Afterwards you can navigate to `localhost:8000` and from the dashbord choose the file to `.elm` file to compile and run in your browser.
+Afterwards you can navigate to `localhost:8000` and from the dashbord choose the `.elm` file you want to compile and run in your browser.